mockturtl/lmde-faq/System.md

 For some commands, options take arguments: `-i inputfile` or `--input inputfile` or `--prefix=/home/username`.

 ###### Tab completion
-When you press the tab key, the shell tries to guess how to complete the statement you're typing.
-In case of ambiguity, pressing the tab key twice shows all possible completions.
+When you press the `tab` key, the shell tries to guess how to complete the statement you're typing.
+In case of ambiguity, pressing the `tab` key twice shows all possible completions.

+###### Basic commands
 * `ls`: list contents of the current directory
     * `ls -alh`: **l**ong (detailed) list of **a**ll (including hidden) contents; file sizes converted to **h**uman-readable format
 * `pwd`: **p**rint **w**orking (current) **d**irectory